 - 1. Members who ask for advice about making a will should be encouraged to speak to a solicitor. - 2.
-Staff and volunteers (and their family members) must not, under any circumstances, become involved in - · making a member's will - · benefitting from a member's will - · acting as a witness or executor of a member's will - soliciting any other bequest or legacy. - 3.
+Staff and volunteers (and their family members) must not, under any circumstances, become involved in - · making a member's will - benefitting from a member's will - acting as a witness or executor of a member's will - soliciting any other bequest or legacy. - 3.
 Staff and volunteers (and their family members) must not become involved in any other legal arrangements with a member. - 4.
 This does not preclude staff and volunteers helping members to attend solicitor appointments and continuing to advocate on their behalf. - 5.
-If members (or their carers) ask for information about making a bequest to ADCA, they must be referred to the Chairman or Treasurer of ADCA, who will send information about making a bequest directly to the individual. - 6.
+If members (or their carers) ask for information about making a bequest to ADCA, they should be given the leaflet "Leaving a gift to ADCA in your will".
+This leaflet is available from the ADCA office.
+They should be reminded of the importance of getting legal advice from a solicitor before making any change to their will. - 6.
 On occasion, members may wish to make personal bequests to staff members or volunteers.
 If the staff member or volunteer has prior knowledge of any such intention, they should attempt to dissuade the individual and point out that a bequest to the organisation would be more appropriate. - 7.
-If a member expresses a wish to appoint a staff member or volunteer as their executor, it should be explained to them that ADCA's policy - forbids staff and volunteers from becoming involved in the personal affairs of members, and - specifies that any such involvement could lead to disciplinary action (in the case of staff), or revocation of volunteer status (in the case of volunteers). - 8.
-A staff member or volunteer who is left a sum of money (or any specific gift) from the estate of a deceased member must report it to their line manager immediately and without fail. - Volunteers who are left such a bequest must report it immediately to the Development Coordinator. - 10.
-It is expected that all such beguests will be passed on to ADCA as a donation. - 11.
+If a member expresses a wish to appoint a staff member or volunteer as their executor, it should be explained to them that ADCA's policy - forbids staff and volunteers from becoming involved in the personal affairs of members, - specifies that any such involvement could lead to disciplinary action (in the case of staff), or revocation of volunteer status (in the case of volunteers). - 8.
+A staff member who is left a sum of money (or any specific gift) from the estate of a deceased member must report it to their line manager immediately and without fail. - 9.
+Volunteers who are left such a bequest must report it immediately to the General Manager. - 10.
+It is expected that all such bequests will be passed on to ADCA as a donation. - 11.
 A staff member who finds that they have been appointed executor under a member's will without prior knowledge has the right to disengage themselves.
 They should NOT proceed with making funeral arrangements or disposing of the estate until the legal situation is clarified.
 They should seek advice from their line manager.
 If necessary, legal advice will be obtained on their behalf (for example, legal arrangements for managing financial affairs/Appointeeship/Court of Protection).